Dr. Friederike Redlbacher, expert in coaching with art

 When I talk about coaching, I mean the professional coaching of working people to help them solve professional issues and develop new strategies.

-Symbolism and art give rise to unconscious ways of thinking.
+Symbolism and art bring out unconscious ways of thinking.

 Let me explain this using the iceberg model: The part of the iceberg that lies above the surface of the water is easily recognizable.
-We can talk about and look at various things on the surface.
+There we can talk about and look at different things on the surface.
 But if I want to know what has led to conflicts with superiors or employees, where the real issues lie, I have to go deeper.
 I have to dive in and look beneath the surface to identify any unconscious trigger points.

-Bringing about this change is not so easy, as it involves unconscious issues.
+Bringing about this change is not so easy, as these are unconscious issues.

-You can’t just push a button and say: “Let’s look at the unconscious issues.”
+You can't just push a button and say: "Let's look at the unconscious issues."
 You need a medium to get there.
-And this medium is images, or to be more precise, specially selected works of art that address inner images and activate themes through their symbolism.
+And this medium is images, or more precisely, specially selected works of art that address inner images and activate issues through their symbolism.

-Inner images and themes can be activated by asking specific questions about the images.
+Inner images and themes can be activated by asking specific questions about the pictures.

-This enables us to explore the coachee’s needs, attitudes, wishes and points of view.
-The picture serves as a mirror to reflect our own view of a specific work situation and to gain a different, better perspective.
+This enables us to explore the coachee's needs, attitudes, wishes and perspectives.
+The image serves as a mirror to reflect one's own view of a specific work situation and to gain a different, better perspective.

-Friederike: Our artworks have a systematic approach to depicting people and relationships.
+Friederike: Our artworks have a systematic way of depicting people and relationships .

-They can clarify distances and positions.
-By looking at and locating ourselves in such a picture, we can already learn a lot about ourselves and our role in the team or project.
+They can illustrate distances and positions.
+We can learn a lot about ourselves and our role in the team or project by looking at and locating ourselves in a picture like this

-The pictures are real art classics that are accessible to everyone.
+The images are true art classics that are accessible to everyone.
 By putting myself in these pictures, I gain access to topics that I would otherwise not be able to talk about or access directly.

 Artificial intelligence makes coaching as affordable as a haircut.